saadhasni/wind-gap-evaluation-bias/README.md

 ## Getting the data

-See `data/README.md` for exact sources, DOIs, and where each file goes.
-In short:

 1. D1 (ZephIR) and the six additional KNMI platform records: run `knmi_auto.py` (needs `KNMI_API_KEY`; takes roughly 1 hour per platform including rate-limit pauses).
 2. D2 (WFIP3 buoy lidar): download from the DOE Wind Data Hub, place in `buoy_data/`.